dennemark/prisma-extension-casl/README.md

 > WIP - some abstractions might change in the future and lead to different interpretation of CASL rules.
 >
 > Please be very careful using this library in production!
 Test your endpoints on your own and raise an issue if some case is not supported by this library!
+>
+> This extension should be added last.
+Since it creates interactive transactions internally.
+There might still be issues with batching causing N+1 problems.

 - Supports only CRUD actions `create`, `read`, `update` and `delete`.
 - The permissions on fields of the query result are filtered by `read` ability.